tylerwow/mpie-p21-creating-terrain/README.md

 - Be able to create a Unity terrain object using either: an imported height map, a height map created using the terrain editor a procedurally generated height map
 - Be able to add multiple textures to a terrain using interactive texture splatting in Unity
-- Be able to add a character controller prefab to a terrain, so that it can be explored in the first person perspective
+- Be able to add a character controller prefab to a terrain, so that it can be explored from the first-person perspective

 This repository includes a Unity project with some assets (e.g. trees, textures) that you can use to create terrains.
 To get started make a copy of this repository on your GitHub account and clone it onto your local computer.